open-mmlab/mmdeploy/docs/en/get_started.md

 **Be aware that TensorRT version and cuDNN version must matches your CUDA Toolkit version**

-The following shows an example of installing TensorRT 8.2.3.0:
+The following shows an example of installing TensorRT 8.2.3.0 and cuDNN 8.2:

   ```shell
   export TENSORRT_VERSION=8.2.3.0